JosephBisso/JosephBisso/README.md

 ## C++

 <details><summary> Covisualizer </summary><p>

 ### [Covisualizer](https://github.com/JosephBisso/Starlink)
 [![GitHub release](https://img.shields.io/github/v/release/Josephbisso/Starlink.svg)](https://github.com/JosephBisso/Starlink/releases)
 ![made-with-QtCreator](https://img.shields.io/badge/Made%20with-QtCreator-6cc644.svg)
   - A tool for visualizing Covid Data in Europa.

+  <details><summary>Little Backstory </summary><p>

+  - This project was initially a project we did for the programming course at the University.
+We were asked to programm a little appilcation as a test to pass the class and we taught a Covid-Tracker would be a pretty nice thing to programm.
+It was our first project for all of us, and we learned a lot of things and gained a lot of programming experience.
+After we passed the class, I decided to continue working on the project myself.
+Small bugs still need to be fixed and the computing time is still a bit long.
+The data set used at the beginning has also been changed and the program still needs to be adapted and optimized to this new format.
+</p></details>

   - Read the complet manual [here](https://github.com/JosephBisso/Starlink/blob/master/manual%20instruction/Anleitung.pdf).
 This project was wirtten using **Qt Creator**.

   #### Home Screen